python-ellar/ellar/README.md

 It supports both OOP (Object-Oriented Programming) and FP (Functional Programming)

 Ellar is based on [Starlette (ASGI toolkit)](https://www.starlette.io/), a lightweight ASGI framework/toolkit well-suited for developing asynchronous web services with Python.
-While Ellar provides a high level of abstraction on top of Starlette, it still incorporates some of its features, as well as those of FastAPI.
-If you are familiar with these frameworks, you will find it easy to understand and use Ellar.

 ## **Features Summary**